andreyryabtsev/quote_bot/readme.md

 ### Installation

-First, ensure that `nodejs`, `npm`, and `python3-pip` are available on the system:
+First, ensure that `nodejs`, `npm`, `mysql-server` and `python3-pip` are available on the system:

 ```
-sudo apt install -y nodejs npm python3-pip
+sudo apt install -y nodejs npm python3-pip mysql-server
 ```

 Install matplotlib if not already installed; it is used for generating event log charts (`!chart`):